chriszuercher/MyWhoosh2Garmin/README.md

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
-Download myWhoosh2Garmin.py to your filesystem to a folder or your choosing.</p>
+Download myWhoosh2Garmin.py and MyWhoosMonitor.ps1 to your filesystem to a folder or your choosing.</p>

 <p>2.
 Go to the folder where you downloaded the script in a shell.</p>